-Check the bitumeter at regular intervals to ensure accurate registering of speeds when the distributor is spraying asphalt.
-To check the bitumeter, a distance of 500 feet to 1,000 feet is marked off accurately on a straight and level length of road.
+Check the bitumeter regularly to ensure accurate registering of speed when the distributor is spraying asphalt.
+To verify the bitumeter, a distance of 500 feet to 1,000 feet is accurately marked off on a straight and level length of road.
 The distributor is driven at constant speed over this length and the trip is timed with a stopwatch.
-Then the speed in feet per minute is calculated and compared with the bitumeter dial reading recorded during the run.
+The speed in feet per minute is calculated and compared with the bitumeter dial reading recorded during the run.
 This procedure is repeated for a number of other speeds, bracketing the speed to be used for spraying.

 Errors found at the various speeds are tabulated or plotted on a graph so they can be readily applied when using the distributor.
-The bitumeter when used must be kept clean to ensure accurate registering of the truck speed.
+The bitumeter, when used, must be kept clean to ensure accurate registering of the truck speed.
 A build-up of asphalt on the wheel will produce an error.